 - Worcestershire sauce - The biggest flavor boost for the sauce.
 It gives this shrimp its distinctive flavor.

 - fresh lemon juice - brightens up the sauce a bit and adds more flavor.

 - beer - this is my variation on the white wine that is traditionally included in the sauce.
 It adds complexity to the flavors that make this barbecue shrimp recipe SO good!

 - black pepper - crucial!
 It should be freshly cracked for the most flavor.
 I use Tellicherry peppercorns.

 - Creole seasoning - I use Tony Chachere's Creole seasoning, but you can use any Creole or Cajun seasoning blend you like, or make your own!

 - cold butter - makes this sauce rich and buttery.
 I use salted butter because I find that it adds just enough salt to make the sauce flavorful, but you can definitely use unsalted butter and if necessary, adjust the salt in the recipe to your liking.

 - Tabasco sauce - for serving, I typically use Crystal hot sauce, but Tabasco is more traditional.

 - Optional French bread and lemon wedges to serve!
 The bread is perfect to sop up all that extra buttery sauce.
 And I have to have lemon wedges whenever I have seafood!

-Once you have those ingredients ready, you’re ready to get started on this quick recipe!
+Once you have those ingredients ready, you're ready to get started on this quick New Orleans BBQ shrimp!